 As with everything related to baby eczema, finding a practical solution that works for your family can take some detective work and experimentation.
 Here are some ideas to get you started.
 It’s worth sticking at things for a couple of weeks as it can take a number of washes to get rid of the detergent build-up.
 You can get around this by starting a new washing regime at the same time as replacing your baby’s clothes with new ones as they move up a size.

 - Add a rinse/spin cycle: The simplest way to reduce the build-up of detergents in clothing is to use an extra rinse cycle once the washing machine has finished its regular cycle.
 Adding another spin cycle reduces the amount of rinse water, and the residues it contains, left in the clothes.

-- Reduce the amount of detergent: One of the easiest ways to reduce the build-up of detergents is to half the amount of detergent that you use in each wash and not use fabric softener at all.
+- Reduce the amount of detergent: One of the easiest ways to reduce the build-up of detergents is to half the amount of washing powder that you use in each wash and not use fabric softener at all.
 We find that the regular clothes are just as clean and the reduced detergent build-up removes the need for a fabric softener.
 If you have a heavily soiled wash load, adding a tablespoon or two of washing soda (sodium carbonate) or baking soda (sodium bicarbonate) will remove any smells and help to shift stubborn stains.

 - Find an eczema friendly laundry brand: There are a number of eczema friendly brands available, the most established is SureCare but personally, I’m a fan of Violet’s Laundry Liquid as it smells so nice (it’s got essential oils in) making a refreshing change to our normal fragrance-free approach.